heseltime/heseltime.github.io/pages/rDai.md

 ### Elman

-The _"simple recurren neural network"_ is a way to describe this network sometimes found.
-Internal hidden activations are remembered, but hidden units loop only to themselves, not neighbors or any other units:
+The _"simple recurrent neural network"_ as you sometimes see it called: Internal hidden activations are remembered, but hidden units loop only to themselves, not neighbors or any other units:

 $$
 \begin{align}